jamesbrink/yeet/README.md

 ## License

-MIT - Do whatever you want, just don't blame me when your colleagues get annoyed at your commit messages.
+MIT - Do whatever you want, just don't blame me when your colleagues get annoyed at your commit messages.// Test comment